CITY OF DETROIT PROVIDES INFORMATION ON CLOSURES, PARKING AND TRANSPORTATION FOR JUNE 26 FORD FIREWORKS

 DETROIT DEPARTMENT OF TRANSPORTATION

-For bus riders, the Detroit Department of Transportation issued these reminders:
+For bus riders, the Detroit Department of Transportation (DDOT) issued these reminders:

-- Passengers at the Rosa Parks Transit Center traveling east should board the People Mover at the Times Square Station and exit at the Bricktown Station to board eastbound coaches.
-There will be DDOT personnel to assist with tokens to ride the People Mover.
+Bus passengers may take the People Mover at the Bricktown Station to get to the Rosa Parks Transit Center exiting at the Times Square/Grand River People Mover Station.
+Passengers at the Rosa Parks Transit Center traveling east should board the People Mover at the Times Square/Grand River Station and exit at the Bricktown Station to board eastbound coaches staged on Beaubien near the station.

 DETROIT PEOPLE MOVER

 The Detroit People Mover (DPM) will operate from 7 a.m. – midnight.
 DPM trains will bypass Huntington Place, Millender Center and Renaissance Center stations beginning at 2 p.m. on June 26.
 These stations will reopen for regular service on June 27.

 Financial District Station is the closest DPM station within walking distance of Hart Plaza.
 It is the next station before Millender Center and nearest to Huntington Place from the street.

 These DPM stations will remain open to the public until midnight: Michigan, Fort-Cass, West Riverfront, Financial District, Bricktown, Greektown, Cadillac, Broadway, Times Square and Grand Circus Park.
 The People Mover is 75 cents to ride for all passengers and free for children ages 5 and under.